shaikjanipasha/job-scheduler-service/README.md

   5) Now, install the Rancher Desktop and verify with command on powershell
      - docker --version
 3. **Install Git**: Download and install Git from the [official website](https://git-scm.com/downloads).

-4. **Clone the Repository and Execute below command from the root directory of the project**. bash ./run.sh
+4. **Clone the Repository**: Clone the repository to your local machine using Git, and navigate to the project directory and execute the below command bash ./run.sh
     (or)
     ./run.sh

-5. **Access the Application**
+5. **Access the Application**:
-- **Swagger UI**: Open your browser and navigate to `http://localhost:8083/swagger-ui/index.html` to access the Swagger UI for API documentation and testing.
+  - Swagger UI: Open your browser and navigate to `http://localhost:8083/swagger-ui/index.html` to access the Swagger UI for API documentation and testing.
      Refer "\job-scheduler-service\src\test\samplepayloads" this location in the repo for sample payloads

 ####